DataDog/documentation/content/en/cloudcraft/getting-started/group-by-presets.md

 The security preset focuses on potential security exposures, grouping resources by Region, VPC, and Security Group in AWS.
 This view is essential for identifying security risks and understanding rules governing inbound and outbound service communications, and is perfect for mapping attack surfaces during penetration testing or security audits.

 - This preset does not currently support Azure configurations.
-- In AWS, similar to infrastructure, it disables EBS, NAT Gateway, and other components that might clutter the security view.
+- In AWS, similar to infrastructure, it excludes EBS, NAT Gateway, and other components that might clutter the security view.
+In addition, a component may appear multiple times if they belong to multiple subnets.

 ### Network diagram